square/in-app-payments-flutter-plugin/example/README.md

 Take a payment with the card nonce by executing the Curl command written into the debug output. of your development environment.

-Read about [taking a payment with a backend service] to learn how to modify this quick start to make a backend service call.
+Update the Curl command by completing the following steps:

+1. Replace the Location ID placeholder in the Curl query string with the location ID that you copied in **Step 1**.
+1. Replace the access token placeholder with your access token.
+1. Run the Curl command to take a payment in your Square account.
+>**Note:** We provide a Curl command in the debug output that you can use to easily test the payment with our  Transactions API.
+Your production app should use a secure backend service to make calls to the Transactions API and should never expose your access token in the client.

+Square provides a backend service in our sample app to get your started. follow the steps in the [backend service setup guide] to configure the backend sample.

-For help getting started with Flutter, view our online [documentation](https://flutter.io/).
+For help getting started with Flutter, view [documentation](https://flutter.io/) online.

 [//]: # "Link anchor definitions"
 [In-App Payments SDK Overview]: https://docs.connect.squareup.com/payments/in-app-payments-sdk/what-it-does